osrf/gazebo_user_guide/src/started_gui.md

 The **Cube, Sphere and Cylinder icons** let users add these simple shapes to the world.

-The **Point Light, Spot Light and Directional Light icons** allow users to insert light into the world.
+The **Point Light, Spot Light** and **Directional Light** icons allow users to insert light into the world.
+<br> **Note:** The sun is considered a directional light.
+Changing the *position* of a directional light will not change the light properties, like shadows.
+The *orientation* of the light is what affects the light properties.
+Use the Rotate tool to change the orientation of the directional light.

 ## Clock